Selective Admission Requirements

 Bonus Points – A maximum of 18 points may be earned in this section.

-If you earned a grade of “C” or better in the most recent attempt of these courses you will earn point(s) in this section.
-You may earn bonus points for only one math course that is contained within program.
+If you earned a grade of “C” or better in the most recent attempt of these courses, you will earn point(s) in this section.
+You may earn bonus points for only one math course that is contained within the program.

 Math course included in program only